mymdbook/xai_link_flap/src/chapter_1.md

 # XAI Link Flap Escalation

+## Log Location
+- /volume/CSdata/amodh/2025-1014-899718

+## Problem Statement
+- All server facing ports (port 0-35) are flapping at the same time and recover in approx. 12 seconds.
+The issue started Oct 13 and is seen on more than 11 devices so far (11 out of 700+).
+- Server facing ports use AEC cables - Y cables (800G <-> 2x400G).
+The uplink ports (p36 to 63) with DR8 optics do not see flaps.
+- This issue was never reported in Mem-1 or Colossus-1.
+- Each time a port flap is seen, the switch receives a LOS (Loss of Signal).

 ## Initial Findings
 - At 16:29:41 UTC on Dec 14, every front-panel AEC port `et-0/0/0` through `et-0/0/35` was driven to harddown by PFE linkscan (local fault) within the same second; see `memy-cca-as1-1/memy-cca-journal-14-Dec.txt` where each IFD flips `harddown:0 -> 1` and SNMP trap `LINK_DOWN` fires.
 They recovered together at ~16:37:08 when the same interfaces clear `harddown:1 -> 0` in the same file.
 No FPC/PFE reset messages in the window, only mass link faults on these ports.
 - Switch-side port detail for one affected lane shows Rx LOS/LOCAL-FAULT during the event and a few uncorrected FECs when it flapped (for example, `memy-cca-as1-1/interface_flap.txt` for `et-0/0/17` shows `Device flags: ...
 Transceiver-Rx-LOS`, `Active defects: LINK, LOCAL-FAULT`, `FEC Uncorrected Errors: 12`, last flapped 16:29:42).